freepress/internet2016/_posts/blog/2015-10-28-cisa-presidential-candidates.md

 Sen. Marco Rubio has missed [23 of the Senate's 29 votes](https://www.washingtonpost.com/news/the-fix/wp/2015/10/28/you-are-ripping-us-off-a-florida-paper-calls-for-marco-rubios-resignation/) since the first Republican debate on Aug.
 7.

+Sen. Lindsey Graham voted on some amendments to the bill but wasn't present for the final passage.

 The only presidential candidate to cast a vote on CISA, Sen. Bernie Sanders, came out against the bill earlier this month and voted against it yesterday.

 The vote on CISA represents a huge loss for Americans' privacy.
 We needed our champions on the Senate floor fighting for our rights.
 Where were they?
 Ask them at: